-SOCIAL STUDIES DEPARTMENT, cont.
+SOCIAL STUDIES DEPARTMENT, cont

 POLITICAL & PHYSICAL GEOGRAPHY (Semester) This semester course will focus on maps.
-Students will locate and label political boundaries and physical features of the earth.
-Political and Physical Geography students will be expected to quiz on maps on a regular basis.
+Students will locate and label political boundaries and match the capital(s) to it corresponding stare.
+Students will also locate and label physical features of the earth and answer guided reading questions about the various regions on the earth.
+Political and Physical Geography students will be expected to quiz on maps on a regular, WEEKLY basis.
+Students in grades 10, 11, and 12 are eligible for this course.

-PSYCHOLOGY (Semester) This course introduces students to the foundations of psychology, focused on the study of the individual mind and behavior.
+PSYCHOLOGY (Semester) This course is for students in 11th or 12th grade.
+This course introduces students to the foundations of psychology, focused on the study of the individual mind and behavior.
 The course begins with the history of the development of psychology as a science through modern approaches to addressing psychological disorders.
 Sample topics include methods and ethics of research, basic biological foundations, lifespan development, psychological disorders and treatments, cognition and memory, and sleep and dreams.
 Evaluations will consist of projects, written arguments, reflective writings, and traditional exams.
+THIS COURSE MAY ALSO QUALIFY FOR DUAL ENROLLMENT CREDIT VIA LACKAWANNA COMMUNITY COLLEGE.